Surf’s Up: An Alternative Music History

 An alternative and prosaic look at the evolution of surf music and its resistance to generic rules from mid-century to present.
 This long re

-Jessica is a white settler and first-generation Canadian who lives in New Westminster, British Columbia on stolen and unsurrendered lands of the Coast Salish and Halkomelem-speaking Peoples, in particular, the Kwantlen, QayQayt and Kwikwetlem First Nations.
+Jessica is a first-generation Canadian settler who lives in New Westminster, British Columbia on stolen and unsurrendered lands of the Coast Salish and Halkomelem-speaking Peoples, in particular, the Kwantlen, Katzie, Kwikwetlem and QayQayt First Nations.